samisalreadytaken/vscripts/README.md

 Note that older projects may not work with the newer versions of vs_library.
 The library version indicator on some projects indicate the minimum requirement of the library version.
 New versions are compatible with the older ones.

 ## License
 These codes are published in the hope that they will be useful, without any warranty of fitness for a particular purpose.
 You are free to do whatever you want with them without redistributing them as they are.
+See [LICENSE](LICENSE) for more details.

 ---